Prevent Missing Receipts in Expensify

 Some corporate email gateways strip large attachments, rewrite PDFs, or block forwards that look like bulk.
 The email reaches receipts@expensify.com but without the PDF SmartScan needs.
 You end up with a receipt in the system that has the vendor name but no itemized detail.

-Expensify auto-merges receipts with card transactions when the amount, date, and currency align and the charge posted within roughly 7 days.
-Miss the window — because the vendor emails receipts late, or the charge pends for a week — and you end up with two separate expenses that you have to merge by hand later.
+Expensify auto-merges receipts with card transactions when the amount, date, and currency align closely enough.
+If the vendor emails receipts late, the charge pends for a while, or the details do not line up, you can end up with separate expenses that need manual review.

 6. The receipt lives in a vendor portal